trinajoy/react-contentful-demo/README.md

 ## Specifications

-- Fetch data from Contentful in React App using Content Management API
+- Fetch images and copy from Contentful using Content Management API
 - Use Google Form on Contact Page

 ## Custom Environment Variables